johnbchron/ccb_tool/README.md

 ## Docker Installation
  - Clone the repo like above
  - Build the image by running `docker build -t ccb_tool .` in the repo directory
  - Run with `docker run -d -i -t --mount type=bind,source=/home/user/.ccb_tool,target=/ccb_tool/config --name ccb_tool ccb_tool` or similar.
-Place a `secrets.py` file in the bound directory following the scheme of `example_secrets.py`.
+ - Place a `secrets.py` file in the bound directory following the scheme of `example_secrets.py`.
+ - `docker container restart ccb_tool` to restart the container after config change.